Nonac/PIMS/Report/System_implementation/TaoXu.md

 The M5Stack will then execute the operation code if and only if
 1.	the deserialization is successful and
 2.	the JSON object is in the right format and
-3.	the value of ¡°barrier_id¡± attribute is the same as the id of this barrier.
+3.	the value of "barrier_id" attribute is the same as the id of this barrier.

 <a name="B3"></a>
 ### 3. Handling hardware interrupts from the barriers themselves to control them manually.

-The buttons on a M5Stack simulate the buttons for a real barrier.
+The buttons on an M5Stack simulate the buttons for a real barrier.
 Button interrupts are handled by the M5Stack and translated into operation codes, which will then make the barrier do the corresponding tasks.

 <a name="AK"></a>